application-research/delta-dm/api/api.md

   dataset: "test-dataset", // optional - if unspecified, will select content from any dataset
   numDeals: 10, // optional - if unspecified, then numTib must be specified.
 Number of deals to make
   numTib: 2 // optional - if unspecified, then numDeals must be specified.
-Amount of TiB of deals to make }
+Amount of TiB of deals to make pricePerDeal : 0 // optional - amount of fil per deal.
+If unspecifed, makes verified deal with datacap }
 ```